drone/docs/content/server/provider/github.md

 # Preparation

+## Provision an Instance

+The Drone server should be installed on a server or virtual machine (using your cloud provider of choice) with standard http and https ports open.
+The instance must be publicly accessible by domain name or IP address to receive webhooks from GitHub.

+_When installing the Drone server on your laptop for testing purposes, we recommend using a service like [ngrok](https://ngrok.com/) to provide your Drone server with a publicly accessible domain name._

 ## Create an OAuth Application

 [Create a GitHub OAuth application](https://docs.github.com/en/developers/apps/creating-an-oauth-app).
 The Consumer Key and Consumer Secret are used to authorize access to GitHub resources.